CraftAcademy/lectures/accounts/part-1.md

 staging	https://git.heroku.com/accounts-staging.git (push)
 tochman	git@github.com:tochman/accounts-example.git (fetch)
 tochman	git@github.com:tochman/accounts-example.git (push)
-✔ ~/MakersSweden/accounts [develop L|✔]

 ```
 There is a problem with this configuration.
 The way I see it we should rename the current `origin` to `upstream` and `tochman` to `origin`.
 Why?
 Your `origin` remote should be the repository you are using to store your feature branches and the code you are currently working on.
-The convention I am used to is to reffer to the main repository as `upstream`.
+The convention I am used to is to refer to the main repository as `upstream`.
 You are going to use that remote quite often.
 Not to do `git push`, but to do `git pull` from.
 More on that later.

 Okay, lets do the changes to the git remotes.
 ```
 git remote rename origin upstream git remote rename tochman origin
 ```
-With these changes you should be set up to work on the code, make commits to your own fork, pull down the latest code from the main repository AND deploy code to Heroku.
+**With these changes you should be set up to work on the code, make commits to your own fork, pull down the latest code from the main repository AND deploy code to Heroku.**

+This concludes the first part of this lecture.
+In the second part we will be focusing on setting up the testing framewok, discussing the domain for the application and starting the TDD process.